Do you suffer from chronic back pain? Is it possible that your current office chair may contribute to the problem?

 There is a whole raft of kneeling stool benefits, and this type of seating is well worth considering, but there are a couple of important caveats.

 The biggest one comes down to budgetary concerns.
-Kneeling chairs are best when used for no more than, say, half of a typical workday—so no more than four hours.
+Kneeling chairs are best for no more than half of a typical workday—so no more than four hours.

-If you’re only spending about 4 hours a day in your current office chair, a 1:1 replacement becomes totally viable, but if you spend more time than that, then you’re going to want both (a kneeling chair and an office chair).
-And unfortunately, that’s not something that everyone will be able to afford to do.
+If you spend only about 4 hours a day in your current office chair, a 1:1 replacement becomes totally viable.
+However, if you spend more time than that, you’ll want both (a kneeling chair and an office chair).
+Unfortunately, that’s not something that everyone will be able to afford.

 At the end of the day, though, if you can afford it, the simple truth is that investing in a kneeling chair and using it for 3-4 hours a day will provide you with a variety of kneeling chair benefits, and if you suffer from chronic pain, it will help to reduce that.
 That fact makes them well worth considering.